 - START NOW!
-Your Team's Qgiv page is ready to share!
-If you plan on creating your own fundraising page for your personal travel fee, then any funds you raise over your \$2250 personal travel commitment will be transferred to your team's support fund goal. - Ask for money!
+Once you register, your fundraising page will be ready to share! - Ask for money!
 The first rule in fundraising is if you don't ask for money, you won't get it.
 Send your fundraiser via email, text, social medica to your friends, family, and co-workers. - Be confident in your mission!
 You are committing yourself to an outstanding cause and should convey your energy and excitement about the trip to your donors. - Thank your donors.
 It is important to send sincere thank you letters in a timely manner.
-Donors for your trip will also be thanked by Friends of Barnabas when they contribute to your trip or team. - Learn about Honduras and Friends of Barnabas at www.fobf.org and promote the website as a source of information for your donors.
-Beautiful color brochures about FOB are available for you to use.
-Ask your Team Leader or call the FOB Central Office. - Ask successful fundraising members of your team or FOB for help.
+Donors for your trip will also be thanked by Friends of Barnabas when they contribute to your trip or team. - Learn about Honduras and Friends of Barnabas at www.fobf.org and promote the website as a source of information for your donors. - Ask successful fundraising members of your team or FOB for help.
 If you are having difficulties, ask what others have done to be successful or call FOB for suggestions and assistance.